 Today, the opportunities to become an entrepreneur and launch a startup or a new business in Arkansas or elsewhere are greater than ever.
 Students who compete in Y.E.S.
 2.0 are more aware and better prepared than others to seize these opportunities when they come along.
 They learn that starting a new business is possible.

 AEAF manages Y.E.S.
 2.0 through Startup Compete.
 Competitors must have a Startup Compete account to begin.
-The link to register for the 2016-2017 competition is coming soon.
+See “How to Create Startup Compete Accounts” for instructions.

 Teams planning to compete may submit their Intents to Compete by 5:00 p.m.
 Friday, February 17, 2017.
 Business plans are due by 5:00 p.m.
 Monday, March 13, 2017.
 Good luck!